slok/rainbow-bash/README.md

-Rainbow bash started as a dynamic color creator to use in a bash prompt easyly but i thought, why don't share your bash themes and explain how to put fancy glyphs (like font awesome), colors, themes...
+Rainbow bash started as a dynamic color creator to use in a bash prompt easyly but i thought, why don't share your bash themes and explain how to put fancy glyphs (like fontawesome), colors, themes...

 Do you like powerline bar style?, you can have that prompt!
 Lets start...